matrix-org/matrix.org/content/docs/developers/_index.md

 A homeserver is a piece of software hosting accounts of Matrix users.
 It is bound to a single domain that cannot change over time.
-The accounts on a server have an identifier made of a local part, and a server part.
+The accounts on a server have an identifier made of a local part (the user id), and a server part, which is the (vanity) domain of the homeserver.
 A typical identifier would be

 ```txt
 @username:example.com
 ```

-Users on a server can send `events` into `rooms`.
+Users on a server can send *events* into *rooms*.
 An event is a particular json object, describing what a user is trying to do (join a room, send a message, update a specific value…).
 In the case of instant messaging, rooms are very similar to Slack, Discord or IRC channels.
 Most of the events in such rooms are about sending messages.
-Rooms have a unique technical identifier, and zero or several human-readable aliases or addresses.
-Aliases are made of a room name, and a server part.
+Rooms have a unique technical identifier, and zero or more human-readable aliases.
+Aliases are made of a room name, and a server part, and are sometimes referred to as "addresses".
 A typical room alias would be:

 ```
 #mountain-bike:example.com